risk-first/website/menagerie/Complexity-Risk.md

 This is because you surface new [Hidden Risk](Risk) along the way.
 And the source of a lot of this hidden risk will be unexpected **Complexity Risk** in the solutions you choose.
 This happens a lot.

+tbd.  split this out into a section.  there's so much more here.

+source control mitigates dead end risk a bit, becuase you can go back and chnage things.  mistakes are dead end risk. backups etc.  help with this.

+Is it a known unknown?
+You know you might be going the wrong way.

 ## The Re-Write

 **Option 3**, Rewriting code or a whole project can seem like a way to mitigate **Complexity Risk**, but it usually doesn't work out too well.
 As Joel Spolksky says: